Close

 Additional comments

-Participation fee EUR 350 (Euros).
+EXTRAS / SPECIAL REMARKS: Participation fee EUR 400 (Euros).
 The fee can either be transferred in advance via bank transfer, or paid in cash on arrival.
-It includes transportation from the meeting point to the camp (on the first day), the visits available and the night photography workshop & aurora hunting excursion.
+It includes transportation from the meeting point to the camp (on the first day) and the night photography workshop.

-Some excursions (e.g. to the Golden Circle, South Shore, Reykjanes and/or Snæfellsnes Peninsula) can be arranged at discount fares if there is free time after the camp workshops/sessions.
-It may be very cold and/or rainy, so we recommend bringing warm and waterproof clothes (underlayers, overcoats, scarves, gloves and hats) and good walking shoes, as some of the activities take place outdoors.
+Some excursions (e.g. to the Golden Circle, Hot River hike and/or South Shore) can be arranged at discount fares if there is free time after the camp workshops/sessions.

 Requirements